This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 What are Microsoft Ad Grants?

-Through the Microsoft Ad Grant program, Microsoft offers approved nonprofits $3,000 a month to spend on ads on its owned and operated digital search and native advertising platform.
-This includes all platforms within its network, including Bing, Yahoo, AOL, outlook.com, MSN, and Microsoft Edge.
+Through the Microsoft Ad Grant program, approved nonprofits are given $3,000 a month to spend on ads on Microsoft’s digital search and native advertising platforms, including Bing, Yahoo!, AOL, outlook.com, MSN, and Microsoft Edge.

-Nonprofits must undergo an application process to participate.
-Any organization that’s approved can then create ads that target mission-centric keywords and drive users to get involved in their cause, like this example:
+To participate, nonprofits must complete Microsoft’s application process.
+Any organization that’s approved can then create ads that target mission-centric keywords and drive users to get involved in their cause.
+For example, take a look at this ad:

 While only available to U.S.-based nonprofits, Microsoft is planning to extend the program to other areas like Australia, Canada, France, Israel, the Netherlands, and the United Kingdom in the future.